toggledbits/VenstarColorTouch-Hubitat/README.md

 The *Polling Interval* determines how often the driver queries the thermostat for new data.
 The Venstar local API does not "notify" the driver/hub of changes, so the driver must poll.
 This creates a delay in response to manual changes at the thermostat up to the length of the polling interval.
 The protocol is lightweight, so a polling interval of 60 seconds (the default) should present no significant load to either the hub or thermostat.
 Intervals of less than 15 seconds are not recommended, however.

+Some commands, like mode changes, are not honored by the thermostat when its programmed schedule is in effect (running).
+When *Auto Program Stop* is on, the thermostat's running program will be stopped if a command is attempted that would otherwise be ignored.
+If you turn this setting off, you will need to stop the running program yourself (see the `setProgram` and `programStop` commands) before issuing mode changes, to ensure that they will be honored by the thermostat.

 ## Operation

 The driver provides the following standard Hubitat capabilities: